Invoany/copy-files-python/README.md

 During execution of the script the user is going to be prompt to insert the **Base Path** where the script will start to search for the patterns in the filenames, the search is not only on the **Base Path** but also on the **Subdirectories**.

+For example searching in my Downloads Folder for Files:
+>C:\Users\jorge\Downloads

 The Script as **3 Main Funtions**:
 - **create_list**(Function that retrieves a List of all the patterns present in List.txt inside of Input Folder)
 - **return_file**(Return the path and filename based that contains on it's name the patterns found)